Working with Layers¶

-Layers can be hidden or made only partially visible.
+Layers can be hidden, made only partially visible and can be locked.
 Layers also have an offset, which can be used to position them independently of each other, for example to fake depth.

 You use Group Layers to organize the layers into a hierarchy.
 This makes it more comfortable to work with a large amount of layers.

 Tile layers provide an efficient way of storing a large area filled with tile data.
 The data is a simple array of tile references and as such no additional information can be stored for each location.
 The only extra information stored are a few flags, that allow tile graphics to be flipped vertically, horizontally or anti-diagonally (to support rotation in 90-degree increments).

 The information needed to render each tile layer is stored with the map, which specifies the position and rendering order of the tiles based on the orientation and various other properties.

 Despite only being able to refer to tiles, tile layers can also be useful for defining various bits of non-graphical information in your level.
 Collision information can often be conveyed using a special tileset, and any kind of object that does not need custom properties and is always aligned to the grid can also be placed on a tile layer.

 Object layers are useful because they can store many kinds of information that would not fit in a tile layer.
 Objects can be freely positioned, resized and rotated.
 They can also have individual custom properties.
 There are many kinds of objects:

 - Rectangle - for marking custom rectangular areas

 - Ellipse - for marking custom ellipse or circular areas